ziliolu/42_so_long/README.md

 ## 🚨 Disclaimer
 Maybe you could notice a different coding style.
 At 42 schools we need to follow some rules like:
-<p>       🗙 The usage of for, do while, switch, case is not allowed<p>
+- The usage of for, do while, switch, case is not allowed<p>
-<p>       🗙 Functions with more than 25 lines are not allowed <p>
+- Functions with more than 25 lines are not allowed <p>
-<p>       🗙 Variables declarations and assigns in the same line are not allowed <p>
+- Variables declarations and assigns in the same line are not allowed <p>